CharlotteC21/Supervised-Machine-Learning-Credit-Risk/README.md

 # Supervised Machine Learning Homework - Predicting Credit Risk

+FINDINGS:

+How do the model scores compare to each other, and to the previous results on unscaled data?
+- The logistical model compared to the Random Forest model has a much lower unscaled training score, but compartively the testing score had less of a delta between the two.

+How does this compare to your prediction?
+Write down your results and thoughts:
+My predictions were that there would be a far greater delta between the logistical and Random Forest unscaled testing scores.

+#

 In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background